 - A. Prepare substrates according to manufacturer's written instructions to ensure adhesion of resilient products. - B. Concrete Substrates: Prepare according to ASTM F 710. - 1.
 Verify that substrates are dry and free of curing compounds, sealers, and hardeners. - 2.
 Remove substrate coatings and other substances that are incompatible with adhesives and that contain soap, wax, oil, or silicone, using mechanical methods recommended by manufacturer.
 Do not use solvents. - 3.
 Moisture, Alkalinity and Adhesion Testing: Perform tests recommended by manufacturer.
-Proceed with installation only after substrates pass testing. - 4.
+Proceed with installation only after substrates pass testing. - a.
+Moisture tests shall be performed on all new and existing concrete surfaces.
+Flooring shall not be installed until tests meet thresholds recommended by the manufacturer. - 4.
 Moisture Mitigation System: Apply vapor barrier (2-component epoxy) to substrate when moisture content exceeds manufacturer's recommendations for installing resilient flooring. - C. Fill cracks, holes, and depressions in substrates with trowelable leveling and patching compound and remove bumps and ridges to produce a uniform and smooth substrate. - D. Do not install flooring until they are same temperature as space where they are to be installed. - 1.
 Move resilient products and installation materials into spaces where they will be installed at least 48 hours in advance of installation. - E. Sweep and vacuum clean substrates to be covered by resilient products immediately before installation.